All Posts

 • DIY Maintenance: You must invest in the necessary supplies to maintain the pool.
 These include a net skimmer, pool brush, pool vacuum (ranging from $100 to $600), pool shock, water testing strips, filter cleaner, and a pool cover.
 While this approach can be more cost-effective, it requires significant time and effort.

 • Professional Maintenance Services: Hiring a pool contractor for regular maintenance can be more convenient, but it comes at a higher cost.
 These services typically include cleaning and chemical balancing to equipment checks and repairs.
+Although there are costs associated with hiring a professional, proper maintenance can help prolong or offset unexpected repairs and equipment failures.

 • Unexpected Repairs and Replacements: Over time, pools may require repairs or replacements of parts like pumps, filters, liners, or covers.
 These costs can vary widely based on the repair's extent and the replacement parts' quality.